 And yes, scissors are okay as long as the blades are less than 4 inches.
 Razors?
 Disposable ones are fine.
 Curling irons are also allowed, but just one per person, and it must have a safety cover.

-There are important rules to follow when packing liquids and gels in your carry-on.
-One of the most widely recognized is the 3-1-1 liquid rule set by the Transportation Security Administration (TSA).
-This rule mandates that liquids, aerosols, gels, creams, and pastes in your carry-on bag must be stored in travel-sized containers that are 3.4 ounces (100 milliliters) or less.
-I cannot emphasize enough how critical it is to stick to this guideline, to avoid any hassles during security checks.
+The 3-1-1 liquid rule set by the Transportation Security Administration (TSA) mandates that liquids, aerosols, gels, creams, and pastes in your carry-on bag must be stored in travel-sized containers that are 3.4 ounces (100 milliliters) or less.

 All such 3.4-ounce containers should be placed together in a clear, quart-sized, plastic, zip-top bag.
 To put it simply, remember that it’s 3.4 ounces per item, one quart-sized bag, and one bag per passenger.
 This bag needs to be taken out of your carry-on luggage when you’re at the checkpoint for easy inspection.
 Spare yourself unnecessary frustration by arriving prepared.